Malonic ester synthesis: Dialkylation

 The ester may be dialkylated if deprotonation and alkylation are repeated before the addition of aqueous acid.

 Cycloalkylcarboxylic acid synthesis

 Intramolecular malonic ester synthesis occurs when reacted with a dihalide.
 This reaction is also called the Perkin alicyclic synthesis (see: alicyclic compound) after investigator William Henry Perkin, Jr.

 Application

-In the manufacture of medicines, malonic ester is used for the synthesis of barbiturates, as well as sedatives and anticonvulsants.
+In the production of medicines, malonic ester is used for the synthesis of barbiturates, as well as sedatives and anticonvulsants.